Eeegry/carousel/readme.txt

 1.Get the core files from https://github.com/Eeegry/carousel
 2.Install Webpack
 3.Install Webpack Cli
 4.Install needed packages, you can find them in package.json file.
+It is recommended to use "npm install" command.
-(Nmp install) 5.All needed files, modules and packages are installed!
-You can launch the app using npm start  comand.
+5.All needed files, modules and packages are installed!
+You can launch the app using npm start coьmand.